-- 1. If in doubt, the Athlete must give the benefit of any doubt to his/her opponent, in particular regarding line calls. - 2.
-Each Athlete is responsible for all calls on his/her side of the net, however it should be noted that a Court Supervisor or Referee is permitted to reverse an incorrect line call.
-This reversal may be made by the official located within (whilst adjudicating) or outside the court enclosure.
-On the first occasion where this occurs the point will be replayed (regardless of whether it was a point winning shot or not) and for subsequent incorrect calls the Athlete loses the point. - 3.
-If in the opinion of the Court Supervisor or Referee an incorrect line call is a deliberately blatant action, the offending Athlete will automatically lose the point and may receive a code violation for Unsportsmanlike conduct - 4.
-All "out" or "fault" calls should be made promptly after the ball has bounced and must be loud enough for the opponent to hear. - 5.
-If an athlete incorrectly calls a ball "out" and then realises that the ball was good, the point should be replayed, unless it was a point winning shot or unless that Athlete made an incorrect "out" call earlier in the match.
-In these circumstances, the Athlete who called "out" loses the point. - 6.
-A service "Let" may be called by either Athlete/team. - 7.
-Foot faults may only be called by an official standing on court or by a chair umpire.
-Athletes may be requested to correct their foot faulting problem by a Referee or Court Supervisor, who will require the Athlete to make an effort during the match to rectify the problem.
-The receiver may not call a foot fault against the server. - 8.
-The receiver must play to the reasonable pace of the server.
-Both Athletes must ensure they restrict their warm-up time, and minimise time between points and at change of ends. - 9.
-To avoid controversy over the score, the server should announce the game score before starting a game and the point score prior to serving for each point, and must be loud enough for his/her opponent to hear. - 10.
-If Athletes cannot agree on the score, they should calmly discuss the points/games that are disputed.
-All points or games which the Athletes agree on stand and only those in dispute should be replayed i.e. two Athletes cannot agree on whether the score is 40-30 or 30-40 and disagree only on who won the first point in the game.
-The game shall continue from 30-30, since both Athletes agree that they have won two points each.
+- 2) If in doubt, the player must give the benefit of any doubt to his/her opponent, in particular regarding line calls. - 3) If in the opinion of the Court Supervisor or Referee an incorrect line call is a deliberately blatant action, the offending player will automatically lose the point and may receive a code violation for Unsportsmanlike conduct. - 4) All "out" or "fault" calls should be made promptly after the ball has bounced and must be loud enough for the opponent to hear. - 5) If a player incorrectly calls a ball "out" and then realises that the ball was good, the point should be replayed, unless it was a point winning shot or unless that player made an incorrect "out" call earlier in the match.
+In these circumstances, the player who called "out" loses the point. - 6) A service "Let" may be called by either player/team. - 7) Foot faults may only be called by an official standing on court or by a chair umpire.
+Players may be requested to correct their foot faulting problem by a Referee or Court Supervisor, who will require the player to make an effort during the match to rectify the problem.
+The receiver may not call a foot fault against the server.

+- 8) The receiver must play to the reasonable pace of the server.
+Both players must ensure they restrict their warm-up time, and minimise time between points and at change of ends. - 9) To avoid controversy over the score, the server should announce the game score before starting a game and the point score prior to serving for each point, and must be loud enough for his/her opponent to hear. - 10) If players cannot agree on the score, they should calmly discuss the points/games that are disputed.
+All points or games which the players agree on stand and only those in dispute should be replayed i.e. two players cannot agree on whether the score is 40-30 or 30-40 and disagree only on who won the first point in the game.
+The game shall continue from 30-30, since both players agree that they have won two points each.

-When the game score is in dispute the same principles applies i.e. two Athletes cannot agree on 4-3 or 3-4, and disagree only on who won the second game.
-The match shall continue from 3-3, since both Athletes agree that they won three games each.
-The Athlete who received in the last game that was played will serve in the next game.
+When the game score is in dispute the same principles applies i.e. two players cannot agree on 4-3 or 3-4, and disagree only on who won the second game.
+The match shall continue from 3-3, since both players agree that they won three games each.
+The player who received in the last game that was played will serve in the next game.

-Where there is a score dispute, an athlete must make a reasonable effort to remember the actual score i.e. points/games played.
+Where there is a score dispute, a player must make a reasonable effort to remember the actual score i.e. points/games played.